dustin-archive/lifesaver-sass/README.md

 		margin: px(1);
 		margin: pct(1);

-There are 4 functions.
+There are 4 regular functions.
 They serve little purpose other than provide mostly coesmetic changes to your code.

 1. The em function takes a pixel value and converts it to em.
 1. The rem function takes a pixel value and converts it to rem.